rvdleun/aframe-presentation-component/README.md

 });
 ```

-Which can then be followed as follows...
+Which can then be used as follows...

 ```html
 <a-slide>